 Churches in Nigeria Shuttered, Reduced with Uptick in Terrorism

-MAIDUGURI, Nigeria, July 13 (Compass Direct News) – Christians in northern Nigeria’s Borno state, already forced to abandon worship services due to attacks by Islamic sect Boko Haram, are bracing for a massive assault to commemorate the death of the extremists group’s leader at the end of the month.
+MAIDUGURI, Nigeria, July 13 (Compass Direct News) – Christians in northern Nigeria’s Borno state, already forced to abandon worship services due to attacks by Islamic sect an extremist group that is located primarily in Northern Nigeria, are bracing for a massive assault to commemorate the death of the extremists group’s leader at the end of the month.

 Christians are streaming out of Maiduguri, about 540 miles northeast of the Nigerian capital of Abuja, where some of the worst-hit churches are located.
 Churches are shutting down as many of their members have lost their lives in attacks that have not ceased even after security agencies were enlisted to confront the assailants.